Optical Nanofiber Testbeds for Benchmarking Membrane-Waveguide Photonic Integrated Circuit Platforms toward On-Chip Quantum Inertial Sensing: Results

-To investigate the lifetime of EF-guided atoms on the nanofiber, we varied the delay between the time when the atoms are loaded into the EF atom guide and the time when the transmission measurement is taken, and then recorded and fitted the data points ($\rm{OD}_N$) to a exponentially-decaying function.
-For the 685/937 nm light configuration, the 1/e lifetime measurement of EF-guided atoms shows $\tau_{\text{Guide}}$ = 14.0\SI{\pm 0.6}{ms} (empty circle, \cref{fig:lifetime}b) compared to the 1/e lifetime of MOT atoms as $\tau_{\text{MOT}}$ = 5.2\SI{\pm 0.8}{ms} (empty square, \cref{fig:lifetime}b).
-In the case of the 793/937 nm light configuration, the 1/e lifetime of EF-guided atoms is measured as $\tau_\text{Guide}$ = 24.4\SI{\pm 2.8}{ms} (filled circle, \cref{fig:lifetime}d) compared to the 1/e lifetime of MOT atoms as $\tau_{\text{MOT}}$ = 4.8\SI{\pm 1.4}{ms} (filled square, \cref{fig:lifetime}d).
-Furthermore, the lifetime of the EF-guided atoms (14 to \SI{24}{ms}) is considerably longer compared to the MOT atoms (no EF atom-guiding case, \SI{\sim 5}{ms}).
-Compared to the 685/793 nm light configuration, the 793/937 nm light configuration reduces the total power required for the same potential depth on nanofibers by \SI{\sim 61}{\%} (see \cref{fig:trap_potential}a); we use a \SI{4.8}{mW} total power (\SI{109}{\micro K} potential depth) to load atoms into an EF atom guide and generate EF-guided atoms.
+To investigate the lifetime of EF-guided atoms on the optical nanofiber, we varied the delay between loading the atoms into the EF guide and taking the transmission measurement, fitting the data points ($\rm{OD}$) to an exponentially-decaying function.
+For the 793/937-nm EF atom guide, the 1/e lifetime of EF-guided atoms is $\tau_\text{Trap}$ = 14.3\SI{\pm 1.0}{ms} (green circle, \cref{fig:lifetime_793_937}b), compared to $\tau_{\rm Bg}$ = 5.5\SI{\pm 1.0}{ms} for background cold atoms (red square).
+Furthermore, the lifetime of the EF-guided atoms is significantly longer than that of the background cold atoms (approximately \SI{5}{ms} without EF guiding).